 We have endeavoured to minimise transactions costs as well as processing costs incurred by retailers by maintaining a simple and concise price portfolio.
-Whilst balancing the needs of end user customers and their specific pricing requirements, our portfolio of prices extends to only six connection categories and less than sixty specific prices.
+Whilst balancing the needs of end user customers and their specific pricing requirements, our portfolio of prices extends to only six connection categories and 54 specific prices.
 Changes to this are limited and only made when necessary for new customers or for changes to the business.
-Over the last two years we have rationalised the subcategories in our irrigation and industrial categories to reflect our updated cost drivers.
+Over the last two years we have rationalised the subcategories in our irrigation and industrial categories to reflect our updated cost drivers, and we have amalgamated volume price categories where the underlying prices are the same (that is, in situations where we are applying nil prices).